 In case I want to go out for an evening or when I don’t need to bring as much out, a small cross body bag is super useful.
 It is also great for when we go from place to place to store my valuables and travel documents, so I can get them out quickly.
 I would recommend getting one with zip and is relatively chic!
 I stole mine from my mum, but here’s a similar styled one.

 I have talked about my top 10 travel essentials before, but here I will mention a few of them again:

-Drawstring bags to store medicine/electronics: Another great organization item, I group items inside drawstring bags so it’s neat in my bag and I can locate them quickly.
-Gone are the days when I have to pull everything out to find the adaptor at the bottom!
+- Drawstring bags to store medicine/electronics: Another great organization item, I group items inside drawstring bags so it’s neat in my bag and I can locate them quickly.
+If you want to be more organised, there are packing cubes for electronics, too.

 Now on to the good stuff (for some), I am actually going to list everything that I brought with me to the trip, but I will split the list into three tiers according to how frequently I wore them.
 Since I went to Europe in the summer and our trip involved a lot of hikes, there are pieces that were more useful than others.
 You can read more about our activities in the 22 days Europe itinerary.

 Tier 1: most frequently wore